replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Fixes an issue that prevented Helm render errors from being surfaced to the user when running [`kots upload`](/reference/kots-cli-upload) commands.
 * Fixes leaked goroutines.
 * Increases the memory limit for rqlite to 1Gi to fix an issue where rqlite was OOM killed during the migration from Postgres when there was a very large number of versions available in the admin console.

+### Known Issue {#known-issues-1-91-2}

+There is a known issue in the app manager v1.91.2 that causes airgap uploads to fail when there are required configuration items that do not have default values specified.
+To work around this issue it is recommended to continue using app manager v1.91.1.

 ## 1.91.1